 It can be easy to forget to take care of yourself when you’re caught up in the excitement of travel.
 There are new places to explore, new things to do, and your usual routines get put on the backburner.

-Here are five easy ways to look after your skin when you travel!
+Here are 5 super easy ways to look after your skin when you travel!